AyushDumasia/InstantAppBuilder/README.md

-# EasyBackendSetup
+# ez-app-builder

 ## Description

-EasyBackendSetup simplifies the setup process for both frontend and backend projects in Node.js.
+ez-app-builder simplifies the setup process for both frontend and backend projects in Node.js.
 With this package, you can quickly set up your project by installing necessary packages and creating folders.
 Additionally, you have the flexibility to customize folder names according to your project's requirements.

 ## Usage

 1. **Installation**:

    - First, ensure you have Node.js installed on your system.
-   - Install EasyBackendSetup globally by running the following command in your terminal:
+   - Install ez-app-builder globally by running the following command in your terminal:

      ```bash
      npm install -g ez-app-builder